FedericaFerrarese/thesis/README.md

 # homogeneous
 Simulated solutions for both the one and two species model in the homogeneous case.
 # nonHomogeneous1Species
+# simula
-Simulated and numerical solutions for the one species model in the non homogeneous case.
+Simulated solutions for the one species model in the non homogeneous case, obtained with the Monte Carlo algorithm.
+# numeric
+Numerical solutions obtained combining a finite difference method in space and implicit or explicit methods in time.

 # nonHomogeneous2Species
+# simula
-Simulated and numerical solutions for the two species model in the non homogeneous case.

-Simulated solutions are obtained with the Monte Carlo algorithm.
+Simulated solutions for the one species model in the non homogeneous case, obtained with the Monte Carlo algorithm.
+# numeric
-Numerical solutions are obtained combining a finite difference method in space and implicit or explicit methods in time.
+Numerical solutions obtained combining a finite difference method in space and implicit or explicit methods in time.

 # predatorPrey
 # simula